General information

 Part 1

 The test involves giving a small injection of a radioactive tracer into one of the veins in your hands or arms.
 There should be no ill effects from the injection.
-A 3-hour delay is then necessary to allow the injection time to get to your kidneys.
-During this time you will be free to leave the hospital if you wish.
+A 3-hour delay is then necessary to allow time for the injection to circulate and reach your kidneys.
+During this time, you will be free to leave the hospital if you wish.

 Part 2

-A number of pictures are then taken with a Gamma Camera (see photos).
+After 3 hours, you will be asked to lie flat on a bed and a number of pictures are then taken with a Gamma Camera (see photos below).
 To avoid any blurring of the pictures it is necessary for you to lie as still as possible for about 30 minutes.
-Each picture will take between 5 to 8 minutes.
 You are then free to leave the department.

 After the test